-In the personal note of the Art Biz Insider a couple of weeks ago, I made a passing mention and remark about one of the presentations at the World Domination Summit in early July.
+In the personal note in my newsletter a couple of weeks ago, I made a passing mention and remark about one of the presentations at the World Domination Summit in early July.
 I wrote:

 Cal Newport debunked the “follow your passion” directive (yay!).